Tuberculosis (TB) Treatment

 Today, doctors treat most people with TB outside the hospital.
 Gone are the days of going to the mountains for long periods of bed rest.
 Doctors seldom use surgery.

-- Often the drugs will be changed or chosen based on
+Often the drugs will be changed or chosen based on the laboratory results.

 Must Read Articles Related to Tuberculosis